threefoldtech/home/specs/blockchain_nodes.md

 * The user simply clicks the widget and starts the chat flow with specifying the node name only.
 Everything is baked into the configuration already.

-* The users still have terminal access to their nodes for anything they want to change
+* The users still have terminal access to their nodes for anything they want to change via kubectl since they have access to the cluster.

 * The deployment time is less than 5 minutes